 Modernising informal trade is key to unlocking economic welfare for the low-middle income populations, improving the lives of the retailers themselves, their families, and the communities in which they operate.
 Vertical investments in each of these areas independently have been commonplace, yet no structural systems change has been achieved because initiatives have failed to tackle the informal retail space horizontally and holistically: addressing the needs of both retailers (supply-side), and consumers (demand-side) while delivering commercial value to corporate manufacturers.
 They have consequently failed to deliver a long term, sustainable, scalable model.

-Incubated over the last three years by TRANSFORM, a public-private partnership between Unilever and the UK’s Department for International Development (DFID) and The Bill and Melinda Gates Foundation (BMGF).
+Incubated over the last three years by TRANSFORM, a public-private partnership between Unilever and the UK’s Department for International Development (DFID).
 Every1Mobile has developed a digital supply and demand platform that builds the business capacity and income-earning potential of informal retailers in the global south, whilst delivering health outcomes to their customers, directly through the mobile phones in their hands.
 Transaction-based revenues from vouchering, online ordering & group buying, aggregated data products and social mission delivery from corporate partners, means that platform is designed to be commercially sustainable and scalable while being completely free to retailers and consumers alike.

 The E1M Informal Retailer Platform aims to deliver sustainable, large scale social and financial impact in the following ways: